baw-de/HydBCsForOF/README.md

 - "xmax" as an example for a fixed water level
 - "column" as an example for a wall

 In order to facilitate the setting of boundary conditions, we provide a simple Bash script.
-First your mesh (polyMesh folder) to the folder inter/constant.
+First copy your mesh (i.e. the polyMesh folder) to the folder inter/constant.
 On the command line, change to the inter folder.
-There you execute the script "./setBoundaries.sh".
+There you execute the script

+...
+./setBoundaries.sh
+...

 This will guide you through the process of setting the boundary conditions for your case.

 Take care!
 This is just a basic setup.
 Check i.e. in 0/bak the provided values for the turbulence model at your inlet: Are they reasonable?
-Adjust as necessary and copy the files to 0 before goind on!
+Adjust as necessary and copy the files to 0 before going on!

 ## Development